-From June to September 2018, an exhibition dedicated to Jean Cotelle the Younger will be on display at the Grand Trianon.
+From 12th of June to 16th of September 2018, an exhibition dedicated to Jean Cotelle the Younger will be on display at the Grand Trianon.
 The exhibition will feature some 120 works, paintings, drawings, engravings, miniatures and sculptures from public and private collections.

 The first exhibition dedicated to Cotelle will honour an artist who was very popular in his time.
 Jean Cotelle the Younger belonged to the generation of painters called upon by Louis XIV to decorate the Grand Trianon, a pleasure palace secluded from the hustle and bustle of the court.

 For the Trianon Gallery, which overlooks the gardens and connects the Cool Room and the Garden Room, Cotelle was entrusted with the largest portion of the commission: twenty-one paintings.

 In order to adapt to the setting, he painted in vertical format, rather unusual for landscape painting, to create topographical representations of the Versailles gardens.
 He adorned the scenes with characters from mythology or fables arranged in two registers (earthly and heavenly), modelled upon the bucolic landscapes of Bolognese painter Albani.

 This cycle, completed by three paintings by Jean-Baptiste Martin and Etienne Allegrain, represents a unique ensemble, providing insight into the king's taste for his gardens which had recently been created by André Le Notre.
 Hidden by vegetation, the groves served as a backdrop for the portrayal of the loves and pleasures of the gods.

 The exhibition will feature the twenty-four restored paintings following a restoration campaign that lasted several years.